 The HDR mode works fine and lightens up the dark corners of the picture.
 Although you’ll only need the HDR at low light photos, you won’t get disappointed with the results.

 However, in low light images, the camera tends to struggle with capturing the details, and a lot of grain creeps in the picture.

 The phone also has a portrait mode where the secondary camera collects the depth of field and blurs the background.
 Still, weirdly, you cannot adjust the portrait settings, and the camera automatically recognizes the subject to blur the background and sometimes even fails to do so.

 For the selfie lovers out there, this might be just the one for you as Realme 2 Pro takes punchy selfies but also refrains from smoothing out the skin, a problem that we have earlier seen with most of the Chinese phones.

 All in all, Realme 2 Pro is a good choice when it comes to the camera.
 Though every phone has its compromises in the camera, you’ll find the Realme quite justifying its price.

-Realme 2 Pro comes with a price tag of Rs.
-45,000 in Pakistan and delivers well in terms performance and can be quite appealing especially being the only phone to provide 8GB RAM in this price bracket, although there are other variants as well which come at a much lower price.
+Realme 2 Pro comes with a price tag of PKR 45,000 in Pakistan and delivers well in terms of performance and can be quite appealing, especially being the only phone to provide 8GB RAM in this price bracket, although there are other variants as well which come at a much lower price.

 The handset has a lot going on.
-With its sharp and vivid display and a good performance, Realme has convinced us in believing that it is definitely worth every penny.
+With its sharp and vivid display and excellent performance, Realme has convinced us in believing that it is worth every penny.